All Episodes

 I don't know.

-Muscle, this is muscle.
+This is muscle.

-This is not muscle.
+This is not a bulking stage, man.

 Oh, come on.